Wait for Better Performance

-If you plan on keeping your next phone for awhile, go with the Galaxy S20 or think about waiting for the Galaxy Note 20.
+If you want a powerhouse, think about waiting for the Galaxy Note 20.

 He claims Qualcomm's Snapdragon 865+ will also power the Galaxy Tab S7, Galaxy Fold 2, and the Galaxy Z Flip 5G.

 The device's FCC filing also hints at a Snapdragon 865 chip (it's listed as Qualcomm SM8250) and an X55 modem.

 While the Galaxy S20's kernel code hints at the Snapdragon 865, it makes no mention of an in-house Exynos processor from Samsung.